Prisma-pResearch/APARI_version_1.0/model_card_APARI_version_1.0.md

 ### Metrics

-Model performance was evaluated on the validation cohort by calculating area under the receiver operating characteristic curve (AUROC), area under the precision-recall curve (AUPRC), and by calculating Youden’s index to derive an optimal classification threshold for evaluating sensitivity, specificity, positive predictive value, negative predictive value, and F1 score.
+Model discrimination was evaluated on the holdout test cohort by calculating area under the receiver operating characteristic curve (AUROC), area under the precision-recall curve (AUPRC), and by calculating Youden’s index to derive an optimal classification threshold for evaluating sensitivity, specificity, positive predictive value, negative predictive value, accuracy and F1 score.
+Calibration was assessed by calculating Brier scores.
 Ninety-five percent confidence intervals were computed for each metric using bootstrapping with 1,000 iterations.
 | Metric        | Prolonged ICU Stay          | In-hospital Mortality     |
 | ------------- | --------------------------- | ------------------------- |
 | Prevalence    | 9.6%                        | 2.1%                      |